 If you make a cow laugh hard enough, milk will come out of its nose.

-Truth or Consequences, New Mexico is one of two United States towns named after a game show.
+Truth or Consequences, New Mexico is one of two United States towns named after an old game show.
 The other is Password, Nevada.

-By 2025, zoologists believe that the kangaroo will have an additional pouch for his iPod.
+By 2025, zoologists believe that the kangaroo will develop an additional pouch for a cell phone.

 In some parts of Wyoming, it's legal to hunt the elderly.

-To ensure prompt delivery of e-mail, the post office recommends affixing a 41-cent stamp to your computer.
+To ensure prompt delivery of e-mail, the post office recommends affixing a "forever" stamp to your computer.